squireaj/PRankings/README.md

 ## " & "

-  - Is used to pass functions to your custom directive.
+  - Is used to pass expressions to your directive.
+The most common use for this property is to pass functins.
 You are able to call the parent controller's function inside the directive when it is assigned the '&' scope property.

 ## " @ "